3 Quick Business Communication Skills Every Leader Needs

 “I’ve just always had an interest in tech.
 It’s something I enjoy.
 So I got a role in IT and have climbed the ladder since then.”

-Unlike the above, a good personal backstory should tell a story.
-It should give people an insight into who you are, what motivates you, what your biggest challenges have been, and what you’re truly passionate about.
+A good personal backstory should tell a story that shows people what motivates you, what challenges you’ve faced, and what you’re truly passionate about.

 I used to be deeply embarrassed by my “backstory”.
 My fear of public speaking was a source of shame for many years.
-But when I learnt to speak with confidence and began helping others, I had to start sharing my own story.
+But when I learnt to speak with confidence and began helping others, I began sharing my own story.

-Now, it’s a story I’ve shared many times—of first developing anxiety, spiralling downwards, losing all my confidence, and then eventually facing my fears, throwing myself into public speaking and acting, and ultimately starting my business.
+Now, it’s a story I’ve shared many times — of developing anxiety, losing all my confidence, and then eventually throwing myself into public speaking and acting, and ultimately starting my business.

 This story works well for several reasons:

-Having a well-prepared backstory is invaluable.
-Not only for networking events, but anytime you’re connecting with new people; be that on stage, on a podcast, within a new team, or when pitching to new clients.
-A good backstory will build trust, credibility, and goodwill.
+Having a well-prepared backstory is useful anytime you’re connecting with new people.
+Be that on stage, on a podcast, within a new team, or when pitching to new clients.
+A good backstory builds trust and credibility.

 Now, think about your backstory.